 (B) Audit Related Fees: Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of Interpublic's consolidated financial statements and are not reported under "Audit Fees."
-These services include employee benefit plan audits, compliance audits and reviews, attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
+These services include financial diligence for potential acquisitions, employee benefit plan audits, pre-implementation reviews related to the Company's information technology systems compliance audits and reviews, consultations concerning financial accounting and reporting standards, and other attest services not included in (A) audit fees.